Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/HDRP-Features.md

 ![](Images/Path-traced-materials-Feature.png)

-Path tracing supports almost all the rasterization engine [materials](#Material) listed above: it can render Lit, Layered Lit, Unlit, Stacklit, Fabric and AxF materials.
-Note that objects using non-HDRP materials simply won't appear in the image, when in path tracing mode.
+Path tracing can render the following rasterization engine [Materials](#Material):
+- Lit
+- Layered Lit
+- Unlit
+- Stacklit
+- Fabric
+- AxF
+When path tracing is enabled, objects that use non-HDRP Materials won't appear in the final image.

 <a name="Tools"></a>